Archive for January, 2015

 It is the mission of this website to provide factual information and editorial comments on the subject of religion.
 Comments by the moderator will be clearly distinguished by text color from factual information throughout the site.
 If you find any facts or comments disturbing or irreverent, that’s good.
 If you find them thought-provoking, that’s even better.
 If they cause discussion and debate, that’s ideal.

-Despite the domain name, FuckThePope.com will not limit comments and criticisms to any particular religion.
+Despite the domain name, FuckThePope.com will not limit comments and criticisms to any particular religion since they are all stupid and dangerous.

 Let’s talk about how we know when something is true.